 Trigger --> Behaviour --> Reward

-Sometimes the behaviour we choose isn’t exactly the best for us.
-In the case of cravings we’re associating food as a form of relief from our triggers.
-When you’re not aware of this, it can lead to mindless binge eating where you don't feel in control.
+Sometimes the behaviour we choose isn’t the best for us.
+In the case of food cravings, we’re associating food as a form of relief from our triggers.
+When we're not aware of this, it can lead to mindless binge eating where we don't feel in control.